cortex-lab/PinkRigs/README.md

 # PinkRigs
-Shared code for processing data on the pink rigs
+Shared code for running experiments and processing data on the pink rigs